kubeflow/website/content/en/docs/aws/pipeline.md

 In v1.1.0, in-cluster communitation from notebook to Kubeflow Pipeline is not supported in this phase.
 In order to use `kfp` as previous, user needs to pass a cookie to KFP for communication as a walkaround.
 You can follow following steps to get cookie from your browser after you login Kubeflow.
 Following examples uses Chrome browser.

+> Note: You have to use images in [AWS Jupyter Notebook](/docs/aws/notebook-server) because it includes a critical SDK fix [here](https://github.com/kubeflow/pipelines/pull/4285).

 <img src="/docs/images/aws/kfp-sdk-browser-cookie.png"
   alt="KFP SDK Browser Cookie"
   class="mt-3 mb-3 border border-info rounded">